Traineeships are designed to help young people gain the skills and experience for work. They are a partnership between an employer and the College.

 - A high quality work placement – to provide meaningful work experience and develop workplace skills

 - Work preparation training – developing interpersonal skills and including CV writing, job search and interview skills

-- English and maths – seen as crucial employability skills
+- English and maths – crucial employability skills

 Traineeships will last up to 6 months.
-The work placement within a traineeship will be at least six weeks and no more than five months.
+The work placement within a traineeship will be at least 6 weeks and no more than 5 months.

-Once you have completed a Traineeship, it is expected that you will progress onto an apprenticeship or job.
+Once you have completed a Traineeship, it is expected that you’ll progress onto an apprenticeship or job.
 Alternatively, you may decide to enrol on a course to gain specialist qualifications for your chosen career.